2bndy5/CirquePinnacle/docs/pico_sdk.rst

                CMakeLists.txt
                ...

-   Alternatively you can add the CirquePinnacle repositories as `git submodules <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_.
+   Alternatively, you can add the CirquePinnacle repository as `git submodules <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_.
 2. Include the root CMakeLists.txt file from the CirquePinnacle library in your project's top-level CMakeLists.txt file (usually located in the "src" directory).
 The following snippet